 - Find out your audience social engagements, like events that they have attended.
 You can comment on it which makes the email more personal.

 If you want to get responses from your audience, you need to make them like you first.
 Create a spreadsheet and track the person on your email list.
-Make a record of your audience’s interests, latest social media feeds or just about anything that is beneficial to your marketing campaign.
+Make a record of your audience’s interests, the latest social media feeds, or just about anything that is beneficial to your marketing campaign.

 2. Social media advertising